Lars Nootbaar Player Props: Cardinals vs. Dodgers

 - Nootbaar is hitting .244 with a double, two home runs and 14 walks.

-- This year, Nootbaar has recorded at least one hit in seven of 12 games (58.3%), and had multiple hits twice.
+- In eight of 13 games this year (61.5%), Nootbaar has reached safely via hit, and that includes multiple hits twice.

-- In 12 games played this season, he has gone deep in two of them.
+- In 13 games played this season, he has homered in two of them.

-- In three games this season, Nootbaar has picked up an RBI, with more than one RBI once.
+- Nootbaar has driven in a run in four games this year (30.8%), including one multiple-RBI game.

-- He has scored at least one run six times this year (50.0%), including one multi-run game.
+- In seven of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.